axelvaldez/radical-companies/_posts/2-fiat-model/2023-01-13-lazy-greedy-cowardly.markdown

   <li>Jumping in to help.</li>
   <li>Disagree clearly if you don&rsquo;t like something.
 Don&rsquo;t make it an attack.</li>
   <li>Don&rsquo;t punch holes in others&rsquo; ideas to &ldquo;win.&rdquo;</li>
-  <li>What you hear something expressed in Fiat language, repeat in Radical lingo rather than shaming them.</li>
+  <li>When you hear something expressed in Fiat language, repeat in Radical lingo rather than shaming them.</li>
  </ul>
  <p>Collaboration also means&hellip;,</p>
  <ul>